MEMORIAL vs. REMEMBRANCE

 I saw, heard and/or read a number of opinions by various and sundry commentators and pundits- both within and without the so-called 'mainstream media'- this past week, all of which suggested that this particular 9/11 Anniversary was, somehow, different from most- if not all- that had come before it: that it was now, somehow, perfectly "OK" for we Americans (along with those from other Nations who might wish to also so remember 9/11) to pause and reflect upon those horrific events 11 years gone by now in our own, respective ways (a notion that struck me as rather odd-- for when [if not also why] was this not, previously, also so "OK"?).
 As a result, I began to think about just what it might mean to remember something- especially an event of nationwide, as well as global, import (as what happened back on Tuesday 11 September 2001 so clearly was)- in contradistinction to, thereafter, memorializing it for the benefit of those who were not yet born when these very events occurred.

-This town's Civil War Monument was of the usual type seen throughout much of New England to this day: a squat "obelisk" made up of large, rectangular stones topped by the usual (again, seemingly obligatory) Union infantryman- complete with stone rifle and bayonet, his rucksack topped with a rolled up blanket- wearing his "slouch" cap at a rather rakish angle.
-On the front of this Monument were the names of all the townsmen who would never come back home alive from the battlefields or field hospitals of that war, on its back was the far longer list of names of all those from the town who had served in that War Between the States and survived and, on the sides of the Monument, were the names of all the battles in which the particular Vermont regiment of which all those so listed (those who had come back home alive- no matter how badly maimed- and those who only came home for burial [assuming, of course, that they had not been buried in place on or near these very battlefields]) had once been a part had itself taken part:
+This town's Civil War Monument was of the usual type seen throughout much of New England to this day: a squat "obelisk" made up of large, rectangular stones topped by the usual (again, seemingly obligatory) stone Union infantryman- complete with rifled musket (with bayonet attached) at his side, his rucksack on his back topped with a rolled up blanket- wearing his "slouch" cap at, what to modern eyes appears, a rather rakish angle.
+On the front of this Monument were the names of all the townsmen who would never come back home alive from the battlefields or field hospitals of that war, on its back was the far longer list of names of all those from the town who had served in that War Between the States and survived while, on the sides of the Monument, were the names of all the battles in which the particular Vermont regiment of which all those so listed (those who had come back home alive- no matter how badly maimed- and those who only came home for burial [assuming, of course, that they had not been buried in place on or near these very battlefields or field, or other, hospitals]) had once been a part had itself taken part:

 Antietam and Fredericksburg; Chancellorsville and Gettysburg; the Wilderness, Spotsylvania Court House, Cold Harbor and Petersburg--